Last updated on June 14th, 2025 at 06:41 am

 Pros and Cons

-Pros: There are wide-ranging subjects to choose from that provide the development of critical thinking skills.
+Pros: There is a wide range of subjects to choose from that promote the development of critical thinking skills.

 Cons: Broad focus may require additional specialization for certain careers.